ppy/osu-wiki/news/2018-05-26-beatmap-spotlights-april-2018.md

 For those who are looking for a genuine challenge, this marathon definitely will not disappoint!
 Call of fighters, call your way!

-(Spoiler: watch out your fingers when you tap those 346bpm streams.)
+(Spoiler: watch out for your fingers when you tap those 346bpm streams.)

 [![](/wiki/shared/news/2018-05-26-beatmap-spotlights-april-2018/captivate.jpg)](http://osu.ppy.sh/beatmapsets/744587)